posva/mande/README.md

 ### Nuxt 2

-Note: If you are doing SSR with athentication, Nuxt 3 hasn't been adapted yet.
+Note: If you are doing SSR with authentication, Nuxt 3 hasn't been adapted yet.
 See #308.

 When using with Nuxt **and SSR**, you must wrap exported functions so they automatically proxy cookies and headers on the server: